 Myth: The vaccine won’t be effective against the many variants now circulating in the U.S., so I should wait until better vaccines are available.

 Fact: Viruses mutate all the time, and that's another reason to get people fully immunized as quickly as possible.
 That's also why boosters are important, if you are eligible, since we know vaccine efficacy wanes over time.
 Viruses can't mutate as easily if they are not spreading and replicating.
 By receiving your vaccine, you'll not only protect those around you from getting the disease, but you may also help prevent the further emergence of variants.
 Even as we face the highly transmissible Omicron variant, it's important to recognize that although people who are vaccinated are still sometimes getting infected by this variant, they have less severe symptoms and decreased risk of hospitalization and death than those who aren't vaccinated.

 Myth: I already had COVID-19 and I have recovered, so I don't need to get vaccinated for COVID-19.

-Fact: There is not enough information currently available to say if or for how long after infection someone is protected from getting COVID-19 again.
-Due to the severe health risks associated with the virus and the fact that re-infection is possible, it’s recommended you get vaccinated even if you’ve had COVID-19 previously.
+Fact: Due to the severe health risks associated with the virus and the fact that re-infection is possible, especially as new variants occur, it's recommended you get vaccinated even if you've had COVID-19 previously.
+The same goes for booster shots, if you are eligible.
 Because the risk of reinfection is believed to be low in the 90 days following COVID-19 infection, you may choose to delay the vaccine during the three months following your illness, but you may still choose to be vaccinated to prevent future infection.
 You should not get vaccinated if you are in quarantine after exposure or if you currently have COVID-19 symptoms.

 Myth: I have been exposed to COVID-19 and still haven’t caught it, so I don’t need to get vaccinated for COVID-19.